 Following the pledge to gain wider international consensus, a project has been funded by CEDAR to make progress with this work.

-The first component of this project involves compiling all known articles or reports that outline frameworks, guidelines or principles that should be followed by dietary public health researchers when they intend to engage with or accept funding from the food industry.
-Following collation of these documents the key principles will be identified and sent out as part of an international Delphi study to identify on which principles there is consensus.
-There will also be a consensus building activity aiming to develop an agreed typology of the food industry.
+The first component of this project has involved compiling all known articles or reports that outline frameworks, guidelines or principles that should be followed by dietary public health researchers when they intend to engage with or accept funding from the food industry.
+Following collation of these documents the key principles were identified and explored using an international Delphi study to identify on which principles there is consensus.
+There is also an consensus building activity aiming to develop an agreed typology of the food industry.

 - Dr Jean Adams